tstack/lnav/docs/source/formats.rst

 :opid: This object contains further options related to OP IDs:

+  :source: Specifies the source of the operation ID if :code:`opid-field`
+    is not set.
+The possible values are:

+      :from-description: The description captured from the log message is hashed and used as the operation ID.
+This is the default if a description is set.
+      :from-whole-msg: The log message line is hashed and used as the operation ID.
+This is the default if no descriptions are given.

   :description: This object contains definitions for how to construct a
     description of an operation.
 Each definition should contain a :code:`format` array with objects that have the following fields: